Locations and Phone Numbers

 The Criminal/Traffic Department at the Ventura Courthouse is open from 8:00 AM until 4:00 PM Monday through Friday.
 The Walk-Up Express Window is open for payments until 6:45 PM.

 3855-F Alamo Street, Simi Valley, CA 93063

 The East County Courthouse office is open from 8:00 AM until 4:00 PM on Mondays and Tuesdays only.
 The Walk-up Express Window is open for payments Monday through Friday until 4:30 PM.

 4353 E. Vineyard Ave., Oxnard, CA 93036

-If you received a traffic citation, a courtesy notice will be mailed to you at the address on your citation in approximately three weeks from the date you received your traffic ticket.
+If you received a traffic ticket, a courtesy notice will be mailed to you at the address on your ticket in approximately three weeks from the date you received your traffic ticket.
 The courtesy notice will include your fine amount(s) and your due date.

 - To Pay by Debit/Credit Card: You can pay the fine amount with a debit/credit card by visiting our Traffic Payment page.
 A convenience fee will be added to your fine when paying by debit/credit card on our web site.
 Our web site is available 24 hours a day.

 - To Pay by Mail: You can pay the fine amount by mailing a check or money order made out to Ventura Superior Court in the envelope provided with your courtesy notice.
 Please do not mail cash.
 If you pay by mail please include the full amount due and include proof of corrections if applicable.